Developing recommendations for an integrated approach to workplace health protection and health promotion

 Objectives of the study

-Findings from this research will provide guidance to employers—especially those represented by the project's partner organizations, which make up a sizable proportion of the industry stakeholders important to Alberta's economic future—that can be implemented to enhance the safety and well-being of workers and sustain high levels of productivity through an integrated worker health approach.
-The findings may also inform future phases of this project, which could develop assessment tools, recommend strategies for low-performing workplaces to improve practices, and evaluate the impact of practices on worker health.
+Findings from this research provides guidance to employers—especially those represented by the project's partner organizations, which make up a sizeable proportion of the industry stakeholders important to Alberta's economic future—that can be implemented to enhance the safety and well-being of workers and sustain high levels of productivity through an integrated worker health approach.

 Related research summaries